0x534b/japanese-vocab-card-gen-anki/README.md

-# Japanese Vocab Card Generator
+# Japanese Vocabulary Card Generator
 This is an addon for the SRS software Anki that allows you to quickly add Japanese vocabulary to your deck using the [jisho.org](jisho.org) API.

 ## Installation